 Unpacking this conundrum, Perel puts it into context by exploring the history and evolution of relationships, identifying the key components in recent cultural shifts including sexuality and equality, and the balancing of two sets of fundamental human needs – change and stability.
-“Reconciling security and adventure, reconciling love and desire, in one relationship has become one of the great challenges.”
+“Reconciling our need for security and adventure, and love and desire, in one relationship has become one of the great challenges.”

 During the keynote, Perel instructs the SXSW audience to look under their seats for a blindfold.
 By limiting the sense of sight with the blindfold, Perel tells the audience it will activate the sense of listening.
 “It is our first, most primal connective sense,” says Perel.
 “When we listen deeply to other people we reach into their humanity, we also get to see ourselves, and we certainly get to understand otherness.”
 Using audio clips from her podcast Where Should We Begin? – a “virtual village” for people to hear real conversations about relationships – the blindfolded audience tunes into an intimate conversation of a couple.

 “Many of these things are not a problem that we have to solve but these are paradoxes we have to manage.”

 In this brave new world of curated Instagram lives and “swiping culture,” searching for “the one” amidst thousands at your fingertips is daunting.
 With very few guidelines and a lot of options, the question Perel most often is asked is: How do I know that I have found the one?
 “For you my beloved, I will delete my apps – is the new ritual of commitment,” Perel jests but not without some truth to this new social construct.